 The serial interface may be used to upload or download a program the same as with almost any other CNC in use today.
 All data is sent and received in ASCII code.
 Lines sent by the controller are terminated by a carriage return (CR) and line feed (LF).
 Lines sent to the controller may contain a LF, but it is ignored and the lines are terminated by a CR.
-It is important that parameter 26 be set to "0" in the Servo Control prior to attempting Uploading or Downloading programs.
-This parameter sets the RS-232 communication speed.
+It is important that parameter 21 be set to "0" in the Servo Control prior to attempting Uploading or Downloading programs.